swiftxp-hub/spt-show-me-the-money/README.md

 ![Demonstration of toggle-mode for flea tax](https://raw.githubusercontent.com/swiftxp-hub/spt-show-me-the-money/refs/heads/main/Assets/toggle-tax-sample.gif)

-As you can see, you can also manually trigger the plugin to retrieve the current flea market prices from your SPT server (this can be useful when you installed [DrakiaXYZ's SPT-LiveFleaPrices](https://github.com/DrakiaXYZ/SPT-LiveFleaPrices) - however, the flea market prices are retrieved from the SPT-server every time the game is started).
+As you can see, you can also manually trigger the plugin to retrieve the current flea market prices from your SPT server (this can be useful when you installed [DrakiaXYZ's SPT-LiveFleaPrices](https://github.com/DrakiaXYZ/SPT-LiveFleaPrices) - however, the flea market prices are updated regulary).

 Just for clarifcation: This does not trigger DrakiaXYZ's SPT-LiveFleaPrices to query the latest flea prices, but my mod queries the latest flea prices from your SPT server (which are set by SPT-LiveFleaPrices).